Koladweep/Tic-Tac-Toe/README.md

 3. **Mozilla developers network:**
 Helped me with the HTML, CSS, colors(learning) and project ideation(I'm now learning to do this before getting into the tech).
 MDN Got me started with web development

-4. The ascii Art(removed) is generated with the help of(https://ascii-generator.site/)
+4. **Github Copilot:** Helped me fix the messy documentation.html file by formatting the code and locating the glitches in nested lists.

-5. This documentation was rendered in Markdown with the help of (https://codebeautify.org/).
+5. **This documentation was rendered in Markdown with the help of *(https://codebeautify.org/).***
+6. Last but not the least: A very friendly VSCode extention- **HTML Preview v0.2.5 by George Oliveira.** It really can save time.
+I wish I had used this earlier while working on project.
+It could have saved so much time and so much unnecessary forking for features.